Ananfa/libcorpc/README.md

 ***

 ### HelloWorld
-This "HelloWorld" example shows a simple way using libcorpc to develop.
-There are three files in the "HelloWorld" example: helloworld.proto, server.cpp and client.cpp.
+This example shows a simple way using libcorpc to develop.
+There are three files in the example: helloworld.proto, server.cpp and client.cpp.

 - helloworld.proto